ahmed-shariff/experiment_server/README.md

 The server exposes the following REST API:
 - [GET] `/api/items-count`: The total number of blocks.
 Returns an integer
 - [GET] `/api/active`: Test if the server is working.
 Returns boolean
-- [GET] `/api/config`: Return the `config` subtable in the configuration file of the current block as a json object.
-Note that `move-to-next` has to be called atleast once before this can be called.
+- [GET] `/api/config`: Return the `config` subtable in the configuration file of the current block as a JSON object.
+Note that `move-to-next` has to be called at least once before this can be called.
 - [GET] `/api/block-id`: Returns the current block id
-- [GET] `/api/status-string`: Returns the staus as a string
+- [GET] `/api/status-string`: Returns the status as a string
-- [GET] `/api/global-data`: Returns a json object, with the following keys:
+- [GET] `/api/global-data`: Returns a JSON object, with the following keys:
   - "participant_index": the participant index
   - "config_length": same value `/items-count`
 - [GET] `/api/all-configs`: Return all `config`s of all the blocks as a list, ordered based on the `order` for the configured participant.
 - [POST] `/api/move-to-next`: Sets the current block to the next block in the list of blocks.
-Returns a json object, with the key "names", which is the name of the current block after moving.
+Returns a JSON object, with the key "names", which is the name of the current block after moving.
 If there are no more blocks, the value of "names" will be "end".
 - [POST] `/api/move-to-block/:block_id`: Set the block at index `block_id` in the list of blocks as the current block.
 - [POST] `/api/shutdown`: Shutdown the server.
 - [POST] `/api/change-participant-index/:participant_index`: Set the participant_index to value `participant_index`.
-Note that this will set the sate back to the initial state as if the server was freshly stared.
+Note that this will set the state back to the initial state as if the server was freshly started.

-For a python application, `experiment_server.Client` can be used to access configs from the server.
-Also, the server can be launched programatically using `experiment_server.server_process` which returns a [`Process`](https://docs.python.org/3/library/multiprocessing.html#multiprocessing.Process) object.
+For a Python application, `experiment_server.Client` can be used to access configs from the server.
+Also, the server can be launched programmatically using `experiment_server.server_process` which returns a [`Process`](https://docs.python.org/3/library/multiprocessing.html#multiprocessing.Process) object.
 Note that the server will reload the config and reset the state to the initial state when the config file loaded is modified.

 ## Loading experiment through API
 A configuration can be loaded and managed by importing `experiment_server.Experiment`.

 ## Generate expanded config files
-A config file (i.e. `.toml` file), can be expanded to json files with the following command
+A config file (i.e. `.toml` file), can be expanded to JSON files with the following command

 ```sh
 $ experiment-server generate-config-json sample_config.toml --participant-range 5
 ```

-The above will generate the expanded configs for participant indices 1 to 5 as json files.
+The above will generate the expanded configs for participant indices 1 to 5 as JSON files.
 See more options with `--help`

 ## Function calls in config
 A function call in the config is represented by a table, with the following keys
-- `function_name`: Should be one of the names in the supported functions list below.
+- `function_name`: This should be one of the names in the supported functions list below.
 - `args`: The arguments to be passed to the function represented by `function_name`.
 This can be a list or a table/dict.
 They should unpack with `*` or `**` respectively when called with the corresponding function.
-- (optional) `params`: function specific configurations to apply with the function calls.
+- (optional) `params`: function-specific configurations to apply with the function calls.
 - (optional) `id`: A unique identifier to group function calls.

 A table that has keys other than the above keys would not be treated as a function call.
 Any function calls in different places of the config with the same `id` would be treated as a single group.
 Tables without an `id` are grouped based on their key-value pairs.
-Groups are used to identify how some parameters effect the results (e.g., `unique` for `choices`).
+Groups are used to identify how some parameters affect the results (e.g., `unique` for `choices`).
 Function calls can also be in `configurations.variabels`.
 Note that all function calls are made after the `extends` are resolved and variables from `configurations.variabels` are replaced.

 ### Supported functions
 - `choices`: Calls [random.choices](https://docs.python.org/3/library/random.html#random.choices). `params` can be a table/dictionary which can have the key `unique`.
 The value of `unique` must be `true` or `false`.
 By default `unique` is `false`.
 If it's `true`, within a group of function calls, no value from the population passed to `random.choices` is repeated for a given participant.